-You may not have invited them to your party, but the bacteria may be there anyway.
-Every year, more than 76 million cases of foodborne illness occur just in the United States.
-The number of people suffering from "food poisoning" in the United States and other industrialized countries increases 30 percent every year.
+Every year, more than 76 million cases of foodborne illness occur in the United States.
+The number of people suffering from "food poisoning" in the United States and other industrialized countries increases by 30 percent each year.

 When food safety is ignored at a picnic or barbecue by leaving perishable food out in warm weather, the bacteria flourish and threaten to make everyone sick.

 Keep unwanted microscopic bullies from crashing your outdoor party by following basic food safety practices.
 Make sure foods are kept cold or hot, and raw meats are separated from cooked or ready-to-serve foods.
 Everyone needs to wash their hands and use clean serving utensils.

 You also need to pay attention to how long your dishes sit on the picnic table.
 Bacteria grow best between 40 and 140 degrees.
 Most of the food you serve at your picnic will only be safe on the table for two hours and, if the air temperature is over 90 degrees, food becomes unsafe after only one hour.
 Once leftovers have been on the table that long, don't keep them -- throw them away.

 Use the same basic steps of food safety and cleanliness with outdoor cooking and eating that you would follow in your kitchen to keep foodborne illnesses from spoiling a lovely summer day:

 Keep cold foods cold until they are served.
 If you are at home, you can use the refrigerator.
 But for a picnic in the park, bring coolers with plenty of ice or freezer packs.
 Use one cooler for ready-to-serve foods and beverages and another for any uncooked meat for the grill.